14 Combined Loads

 According to the equilibrium analysis, Ry points away from the cross-section, so that force results in tensile stress (positive).

-The bending moments were both found to be negative(clockwise) for the section of the body above the cut.
-As was discussed in Example 14.2, to easier visualize the bending, we will use the direction of the bending moments on the section of the body below the cut (where the fixed support is).
-These reaction moments will be opposite in direction to what we found in step 1.
+The bending moments were both found to be clockwise for the section of the body above the cut.
+As was discussed in Example 14.2, to easier visualize the bending, we will use the direction of the bending moments on the section of the body where the fixed support is.
+In this case, the fixed support is attached to the section below the cut, for which the reaction moments will be opposite in direction to what we found in step 1.
+Thus, we visualize the column to bend counterclockwise around the x axis and the z axis.

 The stress works out to be positive and therefore tensile.